4 Tips For A Better Employee Performance Review

 According to reports, “51% Of Employees Believe Annual Reviews Are Inaccurate”.

-Every organization is required to conduct employee performance evaluation, but the success of these reviews are determined by how they are handled.
+Every organization is required to conduct employee performance evaluations, but the success of these reviews is determined by how they are handled.
 They can either inspire your employees to achieve new heights or drive them away from your organization.

 Conversations about performance can be challenging at times.
-These discussions can determine why employees are not fulfilling their goals and objectives, as well as how to help them to become a better version of themselves.
+These discussions can determine why employees are not fulfilling their goals and objectives, as well as how to help them become better versions of themselves.

 Start off on the right foot by agreeing on the meeting’s expectations.
-Here are some tricks:
+Here are some tips:

-First and foremost, an employee should be aware of their position in meeting preparation.
-They should go over the agenda, add any issues they would like to discuss, and be aware of the location and time of the meeting.
+First and foremost, an employee should be aware of their role in meeting preparation.
+They should review the agenda, add any issues they would like to discuss, and be aware of the location and time of the meeting.

-Second, employees should be aware of what to bring to the meeting and what data the manager may refer to or pull into the discussion.
+Second, employees should know what to bring to the meeting and what data the manager may refer to or incorporate into the discussion.

 Finally, employees should have a clear understanding of their post-meeting obligations and how their manager intends to assist them in succeeding.